ramensoftware/windows-11-taskbar-styling-guide/Themes/Lucent/README.md

 # Lucent theme for Windows 11 Taskbar Styler

 A theme with gradients and glows that uses your theme color.

 I use this with these taskbar settings in Windows:
  * left-aligned taskbar
  * Combine taskbar buttons set to "When taskbar is full"
  * Dark wallpaper with matching accent color

+WARNING: Browser bars will get really wide.
+To remove it, take of the MaxWidth line.

 **Author**: [twistthoseknobs](https://github.com/twistthoseknobs)